cherry-glasses/Clowns-F8/docs/Aleix_Castillo.md

 GDD:

 My work was mainly to do the GDD where all the members of the group could go to see the guidelines to be able to advance with their individual work.
-Teher you can find the organization of the maps, levels and all the features taht appears on the game.
+There you can find the organization of the maps, levels and all the features taht appears on the game.
+Everything updated as the project was moving forward.

 [GGD](https://github.com/cherry-glasses/Clowns-F8/wiki/Game-Design-Document)